 You finally land a great job or internship and realize you have nothing to wear.
-Upgrading your college sweats and leggings to an office appropriate attire isn’t easy or cheap, which is why we put together a list of ideas to help you update your style on a budget.
+Upgrading your wardrobe to office appropriate attire isn’t easy or cheap, which is why we put together a list of ideas to help you update your style on a budget.

 Don’t Buy it all at Once

 One of the biggest mistakes you can make when building your new wardrobe is to buy it all at once.
 The key is to identify and purchase a few critical pieces that you can mix and match.
 These pieces should be quality so they will last and become an investment.